coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 ### The Choice

 - We don't always control what happens to us.
 But we always control how we interpret what happens to us, as well as how we respond.
-- Whether we like it or not, we are always taking an active role in what's occuring to and within us.
+- Whether we like it or not, we are always taking an active role in what's occurring to and within us.
 We are always interpreting the meaning of every moment and every occurrence.
 We are always choosing the value by which live and the metrics by which we measure everything that happen to us.
 Often the same event can be good or bad, depending on the metrics we choose to use.
 - In reality, there is no such thing as not giving a single fuck.
 It's impossible.
 We must all give a fuck about something.
 The real question is, What are we choosing to give a fuck about?
 What values are we choosing to base our actions on?
 What metrics are we choosing to use to measure our life?
 And are those good choices - good values and good metrics?

 ### The Responsibility/Fault Fallacy